pebgroup/Distribution_of_phylogenetic_data/README.md

-# Mapping and explaining our phylogenetic knowledge
+# The Darwinian shortfall in plants: phylogenetic knowledge is driven by range size
 The respository includes scripts used to map and analyze phylogenetic knowledge of plants based on the World Checklist of Vascular Plants (WCVP) and GenBank.